Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 Lepidolite

-When muscovite occurs with a significant percentage lithium impurities in the mica crystal structure is known as lepidolite mica.
+When muscovite mica occurs with a significant percentage of lithium impurities in the mica crystal structure it is known as lithian muscovite mica.
+With increasing lithium content it becomes a separate mica variety known as lepidolite.

-Lepidolite is an igneous mineral occuring mainly in pegmatites.
+Lepidolite is almost exclusively an igneous mineral occuring mainly in pegmatites.

 Lepidolite Mica Information Topics: